 MAS bars former Goldman Sachs banker from trading in Singapore over 1MDB-related breaches

-The Singapore regulator also served notice of its intention to issue prohibition orders against three other bankers.
+The Singapore regulator also served notice of its intention to issue prohibition orders against three other bankers - former branch manager of Falcon Private Bank Jens Fred Sturzenegger and former BSI bank employees Yak Yew Chee and Yvonne Seah Yew Foong.

 - Posted 13 Mar 2017 14:25